 The service is available to anyone living within an approximate 50 mile radius of Peterborough and there is a weekly charge for the service.
 The lifeline unit works alongside any existing telephone and provides peace of mind.

-Communication for the hard of Hearing British sign language and lip reading classes are available at Brook Street College, Peterborough Tel: 01733 761361
+Communication for the hard of Hearing British sign language and lip reading classes may be available at Peterborough City College, Peterborough Tel: 01733 761361

 Free computer help for disabled people

-IT Can Help, sponsored by the Marchday Charitable Trust, was founded in 1994 as a programme of the BCS.
+IT Can Help/ Abilitynet sponsored by the Marchday Charitable Trust, was founded in 1994 as a programme of the BCS.
 It offers Free computer support to disabled people.
-Our volunteers make over 1000 visits each year to assist disabled people.
+Their volunteers make over 1000 visits each year to assist disabled people.
 If you have a disability and need IT help, we will respond as quickly as we can.
-We are able to solve most of the issues by visiting disabled adults in their homes.
-Requesting help is simple; it can be done by telephone or email; there are no forms to complete

 - Diagnose and fix most computer related problems;